astechishin/motion-ios-simplesplash/README.md

      app.info_plist['UILaunchStoryboardName'] = 'SimpleSplash'
 ```

 You can edit the file once it has been produced if it is not exactly to your liking.
 You may or may not need to include the `ib` gem and then open using Xcode.
-Those of you wanting to get you *XML on* can simply open the storyboard file (it is just and XML text file) and hack.
+Those of you wanting to get your *XML on* can simply open the storyboard file (it is just and XML text file) and hack.
 YMMV

 ### Caution
 Rerunning the `rake generate:simple_splash` will replace the current `SimpleSplash.storyboard` file with a freshly generated version.
 Good if you are recovering from a mistaken edit, not so good if you had changes that you wanted to keep.
 Make a backup if you have changes you wish to save before re-executing the command.